quarbby/legendary-spoon/Setup.md

 ## Sourcetree Setup

-1. Download and Install Sourcetree from [here](<https://www.sourcetreeapp.com/>).
+1. Download and Install [Sourcetree](<https://www.sourcetreeapp.com/>).
 This will require to create a dummy Bitbucket account.
 It will be link to github eventually

 2. Open Sourcetree and link github account.
 Clone the project